 Unfortunately, the din created by the mere mention of raising taxes effectively drowns out substantive discussion about what specifically is being proposed and why.
 Too often, the easy "point-counterpoint" story gets the most coverage.
 Sensible dialogue about taxes is not enhanced when the same groups and individuals offer predictable (and intractable) opposition and never workable alternatives.

 Regardless of real or perceived political risk, the Legislature has an obligation to act as a collective to ensure the safety and quality of the commonwealth's future.
-Even if some voters disagree with the results of that action, all voters understand the importance of elected representatives working in good faith to advance statewide interests.

 When Governor Patrick, quoting Oliver Wendell Holmes, refers to taxes as "the price of civilization" it is not just rhetoric.
 In contrast to other forms of government, our democracy's uniqueness derives from how it consistently balances individual good against the common good.
 As the preamble to the Constitution makes clear, it also imposes upon the governed an almost fiduciary duty to advance the common good.
 That is no small thing.
 The common good is supported by the common wealth, mostly in the form of taxes.
 Neither democracy nor the individual opportunities for success that we so closely associate with it are self-sustaining.
 In other words, individual good and the common good are symbiotic, not mutually exclusive.